-- Works have been completed at Pompoota and Long Flat. - Works are continuing to progress at Mypolonga and Wall Flat. - Preparation work and sheet piling at Burdett and Mobilong is complete. - The Department for Environment and Water (DEW) is working with the Department for Infrastructure and Transport (DIT), as the state infrastructure agency, on the procurement of contractors to undertake works. - A request for tender for the remaining 4 government levee banks was issued by DIT in July, with an anticipated award date in late-October. - The procurement for works on private levees and the preparation of associated land access agreements are progressing. - The first stage of conditions assessments for the LMRIA levees has been completed with the second stage of further investigations and testing in progress.
+- On ground works have been completed at Pompoota and Long Flat. - On ground works continue to progress at Mypolonga and Wall Flat. - The Department for Environment and Water (DEW) is working with the Department for Infrastructure and Transport (DIT), as the state infrastructure agency, on the procurement of contractors to undertake works. - A request for tender for the remaining 4 government levee banks was issued by DIT in July, with an anticipated award date in November. - The procurement for works on private levees and the preparation of associated land access agreements are progressing. - The first stage of condition assessments for LMRIA levees has been completed with the second stage of further investigations and testing in progress.